dugrimov/SpringMvcMocking/README.md

 # SpringMvcMocking
-Demo app for testing Spring MVC with mocks
+Demo web application for Spring MVC unit-testing.
+It uses MockMvc for testing HTTP requests and Mockito for testing dependent objects.